 How long will I be in the hospital?

 Most people are in the hospital for 7 to 10 days after this surgery.

 The length of time each person has pain or discomfort varies.
-You may still have some incisional pain when you go home and will probably be taking pain medication.
+You may still have some pain when you go home and will probably be taking pain medication.
 Some people have soreness, tightness, or muscle aches around their incision for 6 months or longer.
 This doesn’t mean something is wrong.

 - Take your medications as directed and as needed.

 - Call your doctor if the medication prescribed for you doesn’t relieve your pain.

 - Don’t drive or drink alcohol while you’re taking prescription pain medication.

 - As your incision heals, you will have less pain and need less pain medication.
 An over-the-counter pain reliever such as acetaminophen (Tylenol®) or ibuprofen (Advil®) will relieve aches and discomfort.

 - Follow your doctor or nurse’s instructions for stopping your prescription pain medication.

 - Don’t take more acetaminophen than the amount directed on the bottle or as instructed by your doctor or nurse.
 Taking too much acetaminophen can harm your liver.